 “What do you mean?
 Who got what they deserved?”
 I croak.

 She’s turning her face away, like she can’t look at me.
 Does she think I did something to those bastards?
 I now realize that she was asleep when Gerald came back with the news.

-She didn’t even flinch.
-She didn’t turn to look at me either.
-“Well, I won’t even lie and tell you that I’m sorry,” she croaked, disdainfully.
+She doesn’t even flinch.
+She doesn’t turn to look at me either.
+“Well, I won’t even lie and tell you that I’m sorry,” she croaks, disdainfully.

 “Jewel, are you okay?”
 Allen asks cautiously.
 She just nods.
 “I’m going to go now, okay?
 It’s like two in the morning and you know what I look like without my beauty sleep,” he says, his voice full of mirth.
 She just nods again, never raising her head.
 Allen kneels on the floor and forces her to make eye contact.
 “I love you, Jewel, and I’m so glad you’re okay.”
 She embraces him around his neck tightly and I can tell that she’s crying again as he rubs her back.
 He pulls away and gently kisses her cheek.
 He squeezes her hand and rises to his feet.

 “Goodnight, Chris.
 I’ll be back in the morning.”